-As of December 31, 2022, we operated eight centralized operation centers, equipped with proprietary data-driven processing technologies, in Dongguan, Changzhou, Wuhan, Chengdu, Tianjin, Shenyang, Xi'an, and Hong Kong.
-Our centralized operation center in Changzhou is fully automated.
-It adopts automation in all key functions, from acceptance of delivery, inspection, warehousing to support functions, with 90% of these procedures automated.
-The automated device inspection technology is highly reliable, with an accuracy rate of over 99% in our Changzhou operation center.
-In October 2022, our centralized operation center in Dongguan completed automation upgrade.
-The automation efficiency, inspection accuracy and warehousing capacity of the operation center in Dongguan have been further enhanced compared with the automated operation center in Changzhou.
-As of December 31, 2022, we also operated 17 city-level operation stations as a supplement to these centralized operation centers to enhance services accessibility for our customers.
-As of December 31, 2022, we had a team of 390 personnel working in our centralized operation centers and city-level operation stations.
+As of December 31, 2023, we operated eight centralized operation centers, equipped with proprietary data-driven processing technologies, in Dongguan, Changzhou, Wuhan, Chengdu, Tianjin, Shenyang, Xi'an, and Hong Kong.
+Our centralized operation centers in Changzhou and Dongguan are fully automated, with the latter being a more advanced second generation in multiple aspects, including inspection accuracy, operational efficiency, and storage capacity.
+As of December 31, 2023, we also operated 15 city-level operation stations as a supplement to these centralized operation centers to enhance services accessibility for our customers.
+As of December 31, 2023, we had a team of 371 personnel working in our centralized operation centers and city-level operation stations.

 A substantial number of products sold on AHS Recycle, PJT Marketplace and Paipai Marketplace go through standard certification or inspection process that takes on average six hours at our operation centers.
 Our standard inspection examines 38 criteria and consists of three key steps: firstly, exterior inspection, such as scratch inspection; secondly, hardware inspection, such as Bluetooth inspection and touch screen inspection; and thirdly, interior inspection, such as water damage inspection.
 Upon completion of the inspection or certification, our system automatically generates a comprehensive, standardized report.
 Each report includes extensive information on the exterior, hardware and interior of the device.
-In 2022, approximately 61% of devices that were distributed on PJT Marketplace went through our proprietary inspection process in the operations centers, with the rest being inspected by third parties.
+In 2023, approximately 76.1% of devices that were distributed on PJT Marketplace went through our proprietary inspection process in the operations centers, with the rest being inspected by third parties.

 The advanced technologies and streamlined processes we apply in our operation centers enable us to standardize the industry.
 Our best-in-class inspection technologies and grading process allow us to categorize the inherently non-standardized pre-owned consumer electronics into standard grades that customers can rely on.
 The automation of our operation centers enhances the efficiency of our business operations by increasing processing capacity and reducing error rate and labor cost.
-Below are photos of our fully automated operation center in Changzhou and Dongguan.